isabella232/visualstudiogeeks.github.io/_posts/2015-08-20-Configure-TFS2015-with-SonarQube-using-BuildTask-to-Track-Technical-Debt.md

 ## Summary
 At the risk of upsetting those of you who came looking here for a silver bullet to magically detect and destroy Technical Debt, you’re going to be disappointed.

->It took work, inattention to detail, possibly poor craftsmanship, to build up the bad debt...
-It will take work, paying attention, and having professional craftsmen to pay off the debt.
+> It took work, inattention to detail, possibly poor craftsmanship, to build up the Technical Debt...
+It will take work, paying attention, and having professional craftsmen to pay off the Technical Debt.
+Good Luck!

 Cheers,